bodywork-ml/bodywork-core/docs/cli_reference.md

 $ bodywork debug SECONDS
 ```

 Runs the Python `time.sleep` function for `SECONDS`.
-This is intended for use with the Bodywork image and kubectl, to deploy a container within a namespace, on which it is possible to open shell access for advanced debugging.
+This is intended for use with the Bodywork image and kubectl - for deploying a container on which to open shell access for advanced debugging.
 For example, issuing the following command,

 ```shell
 $ kubectl create deployment DEBUG_DEPLOYMENT_NAME \